 - ADVISORY LETTER: A letter from the Board expressing concern that the chiropractor’s conduct was not ideal; however, the conduct does not necessarily violate the Practice Act or Board policy and no further contact is needed.
-This will not effect future licensure or if the chiropractor wishes to further their education.
+This will not affect future licensure or if chiropractor wishes to further their education.
 This is not shown on license verification.

 - NON-DISCIPLINARY ORDER FOR CONTINUING EDUCATION: An order that dictates the chiropractor must complete a number of hours of continuing education for specific topics.